-Jen grew up in Southern California and migrated up to the Bay Area to study biochemistry genetics at Berkeley.
+Dr. Jen grew up in Southern California and migrated up to the Bay Area to study biochemistry genetics at Berkeley.
 One of her first academic exposures to integrative medicine began in the cancer research lab at UCSF, where a neighboring lab was boiling Chinese herbs in order to extract the active constituents for analysis.
-Struck by the ancient wisdom behind the herbs combined with modern technology, Jen decided to pursue her doctorate in Chinese and integrative medicine.
+Struck by the ancient wisdom behind the herbs combined with modern technology, Dr. Jen decided to pursue her doctorate in integrative medicine.

-Jen is licensed as a primary care provider, and can integrate with your current provider(s) and/or provide access to both functional laboratory testing and traditional blood work.
+Dr. Jen is licensed as a primary care provider, and can integrate with your current provider(s) and/or provide access to both functional laboratory testing and traditional blood work.

 Christopher Gunst, LMFT

 Chris’s training and education includes: master’s degree in Holistic Psychotherapy/Counseling Psychology from JFK university with emphasis in Buddhist Psychology, training in Mindfulness Based Stress Reduction (MBSR), Re-creation of the Self (a Hakomi based experiential therapy), as well as many other therapeutic techniques that are implemented throughout treatment.